MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/archive-or-delete-a-team.md

 ### Install the Microsoft Graph PowerShell module

 1. Open Windows PowerShell as an admin.
-2. If you have an earlier version of the Microsoft Graph PowerShell module installed, update it by running one of the following:
+2. If you have an earlier version of the Microsoft Graph PowerShell module installed, update it by running the following:

     ```PowerShell
     Update-Module Microsoft.Graph